Cookbook

 }

-Tail-recursive functions are optimized by the VM, so they do not overflow the stack even across thousands of iterations.
-This is an advanced pattern useful for processing a queue of work items one at a time.
+Tail-recursive functions are optimized by the VM, so deep recursion does not overflow even across thousands of iterations.

 pipeline default(task) {